GoMADAO/ADB-InfoBox/README.txt

 2. When enter queries in this mode, wrap your query with double quotes, "Who created Microsoft?", please don't forget the question mark, and this question mark issue applies to the first two implementations as well.

+3. You can type "exit" to exit the program when the program is asking for query, remember to wrap with double qutoes.

 =================================================================================